hajdumozes/exam-tic-tac-toe/notes.md

 case 5: if game is over, there shouldn't be a round switch

-scenario: board state should trigger game over case 1: non of them are present, no game over
+case 6: play round should trigger all game over decider checks with current player cells (except for draw, which is empty cells)

-case 2: horizontal win, have a winner
+scenario: board state should trigger game over

-case 3: vertical win, have a winner
+case 1: none of them are present, no game over, new round

-case 4: diagonal win, have a winner
+case 2: game over winner or draw should be printed

 ### Game over